 In this review

-- 1Ford Focus reviewThe Ford Focus is a great-handling family hatchback that matches is rivals on interior quality and cabin space
+- 1Ford Focus reviewThe Ford Focus is a great-handling family hatchback that matches is rivals on interior quality and cabin space.

-- 2Engines, performance and driveIn either of its two suspension configurations, the Focus is more fun than a family car has any right to be
+- 2Engines, performance and driveIn either of its two suspension configurations, the Focus is more fun than a family car has any right to be.

-- 4Interior, design and technologyConservative design belies a considerable amount of tech, including slick SYNC 3 infotainment on most versions
+- 4Interior, design and technologyConservative design belies a considerable amount of tech, including the slick SYNC 3 infotainment system

-- 5Practicality, comfort and boot spacePlenty of space in the cabin for a family with fast-growing children - and the boot should be just about big enough to cope with their luggage too
+- 5Practicality, comfort and boot spacePlenty of space in the cabin for a family with fast-growing children - and the boot should be just about big enough to cope with their luggage too.

 - 6Reliability and safetyThe Focus gets top marks for safety and should prove to be a reliable family car.